Communication comes in many forms. Protesting is one way to get attention, but is it the most effective one, when all is said and done?

 Was there a better way?
 Yes, and no.

 Yes, in a sense, there was.
-Everyone who actually does witness the cruelty to animals that IS a regular occurance, and built into the systems of mass-scale farming, would be alarmed.
+Everyone who actually does witness the cruelty to animals that IS a regular occurrence, and built into the systems of mass-scale farming, would be alarmed.
 But again, it’s not EVERY farmer, it’s not EVERY place of animal care.
 But that said, it’s an industry-wide concern and issue.

 And no, there isn’t really going to be anything that will change habits, industries and nutritional dependencies that evolved over so many years.